 A Small Spot with Big Dreams

-Like the old-west movie greats filming nearby, Lodge On The Desert is the star of its own captivating tale.
-Its rise from a modest home to the site of old-Hollywood glamour is legendary.
+Like the Old West movie greats filming nearby, Lodge On The Desert is the star of its own captivating tale.
+Its rise from a modest home to a site of old-Hollywood glamour is legendary.

-Additional rooms were added from the 1950s to 70s, bringing the total to 35.
-Then a landscape architect was hired to re-design the grounds.
+Additional rooms were added from the 1950s to the 1970s, bringing the total to 35.
+Then a landscape architect was hired to redesign the grounds.
 But it was an extensive expansion in 2009 that had the most impact.

-During this pivotal time, guestrooms and suites increased to 100 with the addition of several new one to two-story guest buildings.
-Meeting and event space grew to over 10,000 square feet with views of spacious new outdoor courtyards and lawns.
-Lodge guests’ sense of arrival was heightened by both the brand new circular driveway and Hacienda building.
-A pristine new southwest swimming pool, complete with whirlpool spa, fireplace and water feature, increased the wow-factor on an already striking setting.
+During this pivotal time, guestrooms and suites increased to 100, with the addition of several new one- to two-story guest buildings.
+Meeting and event space grew to over 10,000 square feet, with views of spacious new outdoor courtyards and lawns.
+Lodge guests’ sense of arrival was heightened by both the brand new circular driveway and the Hacienda building.
+A pristine new Southwest swimming pool, complete with whirlpool spa, fireplace, and water feature, increased the wow-factor of an already striking setting.

 While the comforts of Lodge On The Desert continue to move with the times, its character remains proudly rooted in its rich history.
 As the City of Tucson flourishes around it, this special destination offers a charming local flavor you won’t find anywhere else.